-Eugene O'Neill (1888-1953), was in his lifetime, and probably still is, America's most famous playwright.
+Eugene Gladstone O'Neill (October 16, 1888 November 27, 1953) was in his lifetime, and probably still is, America's most famous playwright.

-Appropriately enough O'Neill was born on Broadway, the child of Irish immigrants, his father an actor.
-He went to boarding school and then to Princeton, but he dropped out of college after a year, one story holding that he was kicked out for throwing a bottle in Professor Woodrow Wilson's window.
+Appropriately enough, O'Neill was literally born on Broadway, the child of Irish immigrants, his father an actor.
+He went to boarding school and then to Princeton but he dropped out of college after a year, one story holding that he was kicked out for throwing a bottle in Professor Woodrow Wilson's window.
 O'Neill then worked as a merchant sailor, where the alcoholism and depression that made his plays so cheerful first developed.

 O'Neill's personal life was just as depressing as his plays.
 His brother drank himself to death.
 His second wife became a drug addict.
 His oldest son was an alcoholic who killed himself in 1950.
 His younger son was a heroin addict who killed himself in 1977.
 And he disowned his only daughter Oona O'Neill after 18-year-old Oona married 54-year-old Charlie Chaplin, a man almost Eugene's own age, in 1943.

 Eugene O'Neill plays on the wiki:

 - Beyond the Horizon (1920)

 - The Emperor Jones (1920)